Leptobrachella

 Leptobrachella is a genus of frogs in the family Megophryidae.
 Members of Leptobrachella are found throughout Asia including on Borneo and the Natuna Islands.
 They are sometimes referred to as Borneo frogs, slender-armed frogs, or dwarf litter frogs.
-The genus contains over 82 species with 25 found in China alone.
+The genus contains over 120 currently described species.

 Description

 Leptobrachella are small frogs that are not easily seen as they are well camouflaged on the ground.
 However, their advertisement call is loud, and they can be abundant along streams.

 The tadpoles of Leptobrachella are unusual in their vermiform or eel-like appearance.
 The transition from the narrow, cylindrical trunk into the strong tail is nearly seamless, and the tail fin is very low.
 This body shape is interpreted as an adaptation to a fossorial life style: Leptobrachella tadpoles live in the gravel beds of small streams.
 In Leptobrachella mjobergi where more detailed observations have been made, tadpoles have unusually mobile head and trunk.
 While smaller tadpoles seem to use existing interstitial spaces, larger ones can actively push their way through gravel.